Collapse of major dam in southern Ukraine triggers emergency as Moscow and Kyiv trade blame

 Underscoring the global repercussions, wheat prices jumped 3% after the collapse.
 It’s unclear whether the surge in wheat prices was due to a real threat of floodwaters destroying crops.
 Ukraine and Russia are key global suppliers of wheat, barley, sunflower oil and other food to Africa, the Middle East and parts of Asia.

-Authorities, experts and residents have expressed concern for months about water flowing through — and over — the Kakhovka dam.
-After heavy rains and snow melt last month, water levels rose beyond normal, flooding nearby villages.
+Authorities, experts and residents have been concerned for months about water flowing through — and over — the Kakhovka dam.
+After heavy rains and snowmelt last month, water levels rose beyond normal, flooding nearby villages.
 Satellite images showed water washing over damaged sluice gates.

-Amid official outrage, Ukrainian President Volodymyr Zelenskyy convened an urgent meeting of the National Security Council.
-He alleged Russian forces set off a blast inside the dam structure at 2:50 a.m.
+Zelenskyy alleged Russian forces set off a blast inside the dam structure at 2:50 a.m.
 (2350 GMT Monday, 7:50 p.m.
 EDT Monday) and said about 80 settlements were in danger.
-Zelenskyy said in October that Russia had mined the dam and power plant.

-Kremlin spokesman Dmitry Peskov called it “a deliberate act of sabotage by the Ukrainian side … aimed at cutting water supplies to Crimea.”
+Kremlin spokesman Dmitry Peskov called it “a deliberate act of sabotage by the Ukrainian side" aimed at cutting water to Crimea.

-White House officials were trying to assess potential impacts of the dam collapse and were looking to see what humanitarian assistance can be provided to Ukrainians who are being displaced, according to a U.S. official who spoke on condition of anonymity and was not authorized to comment publicly.
+White House National Security Council spokesman John Kirby said the U.S. “cannot say conclusively what happened” and declined to say what impact the U.S. believes it would have on Ukraine’s counteroffensive.

 Both sides warned of a looming environmental disaster.
-Ukraine’s Presidential Office said some 150 metric tons of oil escaped from the dam machinery and that another 300 metric tons could still leak out.
+Ukraine’s Presidential Office said some 150 metric tons of oil escaped from the dam machinery and another 300 metric tons could still leak.

-Andriy Yermak, the head of Ukraine’s President’s Office, posted video showing the flooded streets of Russian-occupied Nova Kakhovka, a city in the Kherson region where about 45,000 people lived before the war.
+Andriy Yermak, the head of Ukraine’s President’s Office, posted video showing flooded streets in Russian-occupied Nova Kakhovka, a city with a prewar population of about 45,000.

-Ukraine's Interior Ministry urged residents of 10 villages on the Dnieper’s right bank and parts of the city of Kherson to gather essential documents and pets, turn off appliances, and leave, while cautioning against possible disinformation.
+Ukraine's Interior Ministry urged residents of 10 villages on the Dnieper’s western bank and parts of the city of Kherson to gather essential documents and pets, turn off appliances, and leave.

-The Russian-installed mayor of Nova Kakhovka, Vladimir Leontyev, said it was being evacuated as water poured in.
+The Russian-installed mayor of Nova Kakhovka, Vladimir Leontyev, said the city was being evacuated, and officials in other Ukrainian and Russian-controlled areas also began to move residents out.

+The World Data Center for Geoinformatics and Sustainable Development, a Ukrainian nongovernmental organization, estimated nearly 100 villages and towns would be flooded.

-Ukraine's nuclear operator Energoatom said via Telegram that the damage to the dam "could have negative consequences" for the Zaporizhzhia Nuclear Power Plant, which is Europe's biggest, but wrote that for now the situation is "controllable."
+Ukraine's nuclear operator Energoatom said via Telegram the damage to the dam "could have negative consequences" for the Zaporizhzhia Nuclear Power Plant, Europe's biggest, but that for now, the situation is "controllable."

-The U.N.'s International Atomic Energy Agency said there was “no immediate risk to the safety of the plant,” which has been shut down for months but still needs water for its cooling system.
-It said that IAEA staff on site have been told the dam level is falling by 5 centimeters (2 inches) an hour.
-At that rate, the supply from the reservoir should last a few days, it said.

-The plant also has alternate sources of water, including a large pond than can provide water “for some months,” the statement said.
+The U.N.'s International Atomic Energy Agency reported “no immediate risk to the safety of the plant,” whose reactors have been shut down for months but still need water for cooling.
+It said the dam's reservoir level is falling by 5 centimeters (2 inches) an hour and could be depleted in a few days.
+The plant has alternate sources of water, including a large pond than can provide water “for some months,” according to the IAEA.

-Ukrainian authorities have previously warned that the dam’s failure could unleash 18 million cubic meters (4.8 billion gallons) of water and flood Kherson and dozens of other areas where thousands live.
+Ukrainian authorities have previously warned that the dam’s failure could unleash a volume of water estimated as nearly equivalent to that of the Great Salt Lake in the U.S.

-The World Data Center for Geoinformatics and Sustainable Development, a Ukrainian nongovernmental organization, estimated that nearly 100 villages and towns would be flooded.
-It also reckoned that the water level would start dropping only after 5-7 days.

-Mykhailo Podolyak, a senior adviser to Zelenskyy, said that “a global ecological disaster is playing out now, online, and thousands of animals and ecosystems will be destroyed in the next few hours.”
+Mykhailo Podolyak, a senior adviser to Zelenskyy, said "thousands of animals and ecosystems will be destroyed in the next few hours.”

-Video posted online showed floodwaters inundating a long roadway; another showed a beaver scurrying for high ground.

 The incident also drew international condemnation, including from German Chancellor Olaf Scholz and NATO Secretary-General Jens Stoltenberg, who said the “outrageous act … demonstrates once again the brutality of Russia’s war in Ukraine.”

-Ukraine controls five of the six dams along the Dnieper, which runs from its northern border with Belarus down to the Black Sea and is crucial for the country’s drinking water and power supply.
+Ukraine controls five of the six dams along the Dnieper, which runs from its northern border with Belarus down to the Black Sea and is crucial for the country’s drinking water and power supply and that of Russian-occupied Crimea.

 Ukraine’s state hydro power generating company said the dam's power station “cannot be restored.”
 Ukrhydroenergo also claimed Russia blew up the station from inside the engine room.